suncoast-devs/handbook/assignments/sql-joins.md

 practice model databases and relationships.

 We will be expanding on our `CompanyDatabase` from the [sql-intro assignment](/assignments/sql-intro).
-You will adding new tables and writing queries for these new tables.
+You will be adding new tables and be writing queries for these new tables.

+Reuse the same repository from that assignment for this assignment.
+Add the new queries _below_ the queries from that assignment such that the one repository will have both sets of queries.
+Use the same repository URL to turn in tonight's homework.

 ## Objectives